-All 100 mile runners will be handed / awarded a medal and a buckle as they finish the race – finisher sweatshirts and patches will be available for pickup under the party tent, you or your crew need to seek these out on your own.
+All 100 mile runners will be handed / awarded a medal and a buckle as they finish the race – 100 mile finisher sweatshirts and patches will be available for pickup under the party tent, you or your crew need to seek these out on your own.
 All 50 mile and marathon runners will be awarded a medal.
 We started doing new medals in 2021, a scaled back design sans year / date with space to write it in or add other info helps us to cut down on waste (no more throwing out / burning dated medals).
-There are no specific overall or age group awards – while we love and respect the hell out of our fastest participants, that is just the vibe we have gone with.
+There are no specific overall or age group awards.
 Please stick around at the finish line with us until the very last runner comes through as we celebrate each runners accomplishments!

 Post Race Meal:

-A huge thank you to Caribou Highlands / Moguls Grill and Taproom for dong a wonderful job catering Chili for this event.
+A huge thank you to Caribou Highlands / Moguls Grill and Taproom for dong a wonderful job catering Chili donated by Captain Ken’s for this event!
 We will have meat and vegetarian chili for participants after they finish the race.
 For crew, pacers, family members or runners that needs something more, Caribou Highlands / Moguls will be doing a cookout, selling burgers and other items right at the finish line as well.

-We took a year off of shirts and instead produced this handsome hat.
-All runners and volunteers will get one (and we will have some extras for sale for crew, pacers, spectators, family, etc.) https://www.superiorfalltrailrace.com/2022-race-hat/
+We took another year off of shirts and instead created this handsome beanie.
+All runners and volunteers will get one (and we will have some extras for sale for crew, pacers, spectators, family, etc.) https://www.superiorfalltrailrace.com/2023-race-beanie/

 Swag for Sale: